Laura Ebke: Early life and career

 Ebke graduated from Fairbury High School in 1980.
 While in college, she married Russ Ebke.
 Russ attended medical school in Omaha; then, after his residency, had a five-year commitment to the U.S. Navy, during which the family moved to Memphis, Tennessee, and then to North Carolina.
-During their stay in Tennessee, Ebke completed her bachelor's degree, then earned a Master of Arts degree in political science at the University of Memphis.
+During their stay in Tennessee, Ebke completed her bachelor's degree, and then in 1993 she earned a Master of Arts degree in political science at the University of Memphis.
 Russ completed his stint in the Navy in 1995, and the family moved to Crete.
 In 2005, Ebke received a Ph.D. in political science from the University of Nebraska–Lincoln.
 She subsequently taught part-time at several colleges, among them Southeast Community College.

 In 2002, Ebke won election to the Crete School Board, on which she served for 12 years.
 In 2008, she became the chair of the newly chartered Nebraska chapter of the Republican Liberty Caucus, an organization promoting libertarian positions within the Republican Party.